sikoba/sko-public/docusaurus/docs/vocabulary.md

 ## Credit conversion

-A credit conversion occurs when one user allows another to use his/her credit line to transact with all or part of his/her network.
-For example, A wants to buy something from C, but C does not trust A. If C trusts B, and B trusts A, and B enables credit conversion for C, then A can transact with C. As a result, A will owe B, and B will owe C.
+Credit conversion occurs when one user enables another user to use his/her credit line to transact with his/her network.
+For example, A wants to buy something from C, but C does not trust A. If C trusts B, and B trusts A, and B enables credit conversion for A, then A can transact with C. As a result, A will owe B, and B will owe C.

 Take a look at how this works: